SUSE/stratos-metrics/README.md

 If the images used by the chart are hosted in a private repository, the following needs to be specified.
 Save the following to a file called `private_overrides.yaml`.
 Replace `REGISTRY USER PASSSWORD`, `REGISTRY USERNAME`, `REGISTRY URL` with the appropriate values. `USER EMAIL` can be left blank.

+> Note: Stratos Metrics uses the Prometheus Helm Chart as a sub-chart - hence the secret for the private registry must be specified separately for these two components.

 ```
 prometheus:
   imagePullSecrets:
   - name: regsecret

 kube:
   registry:
     password: <REGISTRY USER PASSWORD>